MickeyNavarro/spring-boot-whoami/README.md

 ## Outstanding Issues
 * Image link inputs accept null or empty inputs
 * When joining a game, you are able to create a new game room with a new game code.
 The game page will not output a board game.
+* Due to not restarting the endpoints, certain game codes with previous connections will fail

 ## Potentional Additions
 * Ability to restart game with the previously uploaded photos